-School sports captain and dux of Human Development, CEO of Maddie Riewoldt’s Vision — outgoing November 2020, CEO of Expression Australia — incoming November 2020, Telstra Business Women’s Award Finalist VIC 2020, graduated from Ruyton Girls’ School in 1989.
+School sports captain and dux of Human Development, CEO of Maddie Riewoldt’s Vision — (outgoing November 2020), CEO of Expression Australia — (incoming November 2020), and Telstra Business Women’s Award Finalist VIC 2020, graduated from Ruyton Girls’ School in 1989.

 Nicky graduated from Ruyton in 1989 and continued onto tertiary education.
 She studied nursing while working at Georges, a combination that gave her an invaluable insight into the sales and health industries, leading her on a path to where she is today.

 As a mid-sized school, Ruyton fosters personal interaction and learning for students, which in turn develops a strong sense of self.
 Nicky notes that her education emphasised individualisation to meet her needs and challenge her as an individual.
 Ruyton instils a sense of drive and self-belief, and Nicky comments that she was always encouraged to develop and extend herself including in the high-performance sports program.
 This sense of self-belief has been evident throughout her career, and she went back to further education a number of times, including completing an MBA.

 Motivation was a core strength of her Ruyton education, along with the challenge to be an agile thinker.
 Ruyton teachers share their wisdom in a way that inspires you to be your best.
 Nicky believes that it was this philosophy that helped lay the foundations; enriching her with purpose and strength, it gave her the courage and ability to take on leadership opportunities throughout her career.

 Nicky has run her own business, worked in healthcare and retail, and also in brand management at several pharmaceutical organisations.
 It was a natural progression for her to join the board of the Snowdome Foundation and later become the CEO of Maddie Riewoldt’s Vision.